 Role confusion kills momentum.
 In many SMEs, responsibilities are fuzzy, accountability is shared, and bottlenecks form around a few overburdened people.
 An Accountability Chart fixes this by mapping the work first, then assigning true ownership for every critical function.
-In this guide, you will learn exactly how to design a practical Accountability Chart, allocate clear ownership even when people wear multiple hats, and keep it relevant as your business grows.
+Mapping work and assigning ownership not only removes bottlenecks but also increases efficiency by streamlining workflows and clarifying responsibilities.

 What is an Accountability Chart and why it matters